MJKWoolnough/ics/README.md

 type Boolean bool
 ```

-Boolean is true or false
+Boolean is true or false.

 #### type Calendar